jaemyl/devlog/index.md

 # Sep 14, 2018

 ## dispatching mouseover event from chrome extension
-The dispatched event with the read only propertiy 'isTrusted' set to false doens't seem to fool youtube javascript player
+The dispatched event with the read only propertiy 'isTrusted' set to false.
+Wondering this affect fooling youtube javascript player hard??

+## youtube javascript player '_yt_player in base.js'
+It is the one of the very few global variable exposed.
+The anomymous function receives the variable as the only input, and sets it up.

 ---